bernarddjoko/Chatbot-for-Patient-Symptom-Triage-Recommendation/README.md

 ---

 ## 🔁 Example Chatbot Interaction
-User: I have a sore throat and mild fever.
+User: I have a sore throat and mild fever.<br>
 Bot: Based on your symptoms, I recommend: SELF-CARE
 Bot: Any other symptoms? (yes/no)